Set-OutlookSignatures/Set-OutlookSignatures/readme.md

 - A separate Active Directory forest for users and Exchange mailboxes: In this case, the mail attribute is usually set in the user forest, although there are no mailboxes in this forest.
 - One common mail domain across multiple Exchange organizations: In this case, the address book is very like synchronized between Active Directory forests by using contacts or mail-enabled users, which both will have the SMTP address of the mailbox in the proxyAddresses attribute.
 The disadvantage of using legacyEchangeDn is that no group membership information can be retrieved for Exchange mailboxes configured as IMAP or POP accounts in Outlook.
 This scenario is very rare in Exchange/Outlook enterprise environments.
 These mailboxes can still receive common and mailbox specific signatures.
+### 1.16.2.
+Which ports are required?
+Ports 389 TCP (LDAP) and 3268 TCP (Global Catalog) are required to communication with Active Directory domains.